friendethan/Strawberry_IMS/README.md

 ## Disclaimer
 This repository contains only the scripts and functions for analyzing the imaging mass spectrometry data, not hte HPLC-UV data also included in the publication.
 The session info provided below were determined post publication and therefore may not be an accurate representation of the actual R enviornment during data analysis.
 The scripts provided have been scrapped to remove any personal identifying information.

+## License
+Please reference the LICENSE document for details.

 ## Session Info
 **RStudio: Version 1.3.959**